 You can search for a text string inside the multi-line selection.

-Find in Path Ctrl+Shift+F looks for code in other consoles, attached files and even in the source code of views and routines.
+Find in Files Control+Shift+F looks for code in other consoles, attached files and even in the source code of views and routines.

 In our example, if you select Directory, DataGrip looks for

 sakila only in the postgres-sakila-db folder that is attached to the project.
-But if you select Scope with the All Places option, DataGrip will also look in other folders (finds the search string in Oracle).
+But if you select Scope with the All Places option, DataGrip will also look in other folders (finds the search string in Oracle and MySQL directories).

-Find usages Alt+F7 will show you where an object is used.
+Find Usages Alt+F7 will show you where an object is used.
 It can be scripts or source codes of other projects.
-In our example, the actor table is found in dump files, database consoles with different queries and several objects: one rule and three views.
+In our example, the

 Navigate to a file

-Find action Ctrl+Shift+A helps you to find this or that action.
+Find Action Control+Shift+A helps you to find this or that action.
 It also searches in settings, so Limit page size to setting can be found here as well.

-For instance, if you forget how to open a new query console, press Ctrl+Shift+A, type
+For example, if you forget how to open a new query console, press Control+Shift+A, type

 new query and press Enter.